-It would be best to decide which boat type best suits your needs depending on the boat size and how many people are going with you.
-A longtail boat is usually for boat tours, but you must choose the proper size.
+It’s important to decide which boat type best suits your needs, and this will depend on the boat size and how many people are going with you.
+There are a few types of boat to choose from:

 Plan out the boat trip route ahead of time.

 Look for boat routes that will give you a great view.
 Krabi offers trips to nearby islands, along limestone cliffs, and through mangrove forests.
 There are tour groups that specialise in each of the features, alongside some that will aim to give you a bit of everything.

 Prepare for safety on board.

-Get a life jacket, first aid kit, and other essential items before you sail. if you are charetering your own boat, keep an eye out for boat traffic and shallow waters to stay safe during your boat trip.
+make sure your tour provides a life jacket, first aid kit, and other essential items before you sail. if you are charetering your own boat, keep an eye out for boat traffic and shallow waters to stay safe during your trip.

 Bring the right gear.
 Bring sun protection, rain gear, insect repellent, snacks, water bottles, and other items to make you comfortable.
 Also, be sure to bring a map for navigation or a GPS device if you intend on taking a more extended trip – internet signals out on the waters of the Andaman Sea can be unreliable, be prepared to have an alternative.

 Pack snacks and drinks to keep everyone energized during the boat ride